shahern004/CRUSTy-Core/README.md

 ## Security Considerations

-- DO NOT use CRUSTy for critical file encryption.
+- DO NOT use CRUSTy-Core for critical file encryption.
 This is purely an educational proof-of-concept
-- CRUSTy uses AES-256-GCM, a secure authenticated encryption algorithm
+- CRUSTy-Core uses AES-256-GCM, a secure authenticated encryption algorithm
 - Each file is encrypted with a unique nonce to prevent replay attacks
 - The application has not been formally audited for security vulnerabilities
 - For highly sensitive data, consider using established encryption tools